 - Media Coverage.
 It’s unfair to compare the coverage of the 1880s with that of the 1920s, but what is TRUE is that major league city newspapers included coverage of the Union Association games at the same level as other major league games (NL or American Association).

 - Structure to Attract Talent.
 The Union Association had the same structure to attract talent in 1884 as did any of the other leagues in 1884.
 None.

 Ultimately, James is disparaging the Union Association because it doesn’t hold up with established minor leagues that had been running at least 25 years and had the general acceptance and support (and examples) of the major leagues that had remained in business.
-The UA didn’t hold up because the strength of ownership and financial backing of that league was incorporated into the National League.
+The UA didn’t hold up because the strength of ownership and financial backing of that league (at least in St. Louis) was incorporated into the National League.
 So, the UA was allowed to die.

 The Federal League operated in some major league cities, and some really good minor league cities – like Buffalo, Kansas City, Baltimore, and Indianapolis.
 And, except for Wrigley Field, nothing really stuck around from the Federal League after it folded.
-The Union Association gave us the St. Louis Cardinals and the Cincinnati Reds.
+The Union Association gave us a St. Louis franchise.
 So, if you want to include the National Association as a major league because it includes so many people and players that continued into the flailing and newborn National League, you have to do the same thing with the Union Association.
-It was a precursor to two successful major league franchises.
+It was a precursor to a major league franchise.
 Yes – there were a lot of players who didn’t have full National League (or American Association) careers – but you could make the same argument for any number of players who made it to the Federal League but didn’t have full major league careers outside of their time with the Feds.
 Or some of those players who filled out rosters in 1890.